yeseniacooperykzorik0/fulmine/README.md

    curl -X GET http://localhost:7001/api/v1/notifications/webhooks
    ```

-Note: Replace `http://localhost:7001` with the appropriate host and port where your ark-node is running.
+Note: Replace `http://localhost:7001` with the appropriate host and port where your fulmine is running.
 Also, ensure to replace placeholder values (like `strong password`, `ark_address`, etc.) with actual values when making requests.

-For more detailed information about request and response structures, please refer to the proto files in the `api-spec/protobuf/ark_node/v1/` directory.
+For more detailed information about request and response structures, please refer to the proto files in the `api-spec/protobuf/fulmine/v1/` directory.